gradio-app/gradio/guides/advanced_interface_features.md

 However, creating such web-based demos has traditionally been difficult, as you needed to know backend frameworks (like Flask or Django) to serve your web app, containerization tools (like Docker), databases to store data or users, and front end web development (HTML, CSS, JavaScript) to build a GUI for your demo.

-Gradio lets you do **build demos and share them**, directly in Python.
+Gradio lets you do all of this, directly in Python.
 And usually in just a few lines of code!
 So let's get started.

 ### Getting Started